Image 1 of 2

 Pollination: Self-fertile

 Planting tips: The ideal location to plant is shaded or mulched ground that will stay cool and moist, but allow vines to grow in full sun for maximum tuber production.
 Growing on a trellis will improve access to sunlight and greatly increase yield.
-For an early start, tubers can be pre-sprouted like potatoes indoors or in flats in a greenhouse and then planted out.
+For an early start, tubers can be pre-sprouted in indoor pots or in flats in a greenhouse and then planted out.
 Plant 2-3” deep.

-Growing tips: Smaller, fingerling-sized tubers can be harvested the first fall, after vines die back.
-For larger, potato-like tubers it is suggested to wait two full growing seasons before harvest.
+Growing tips: Smaller, fingerling-sized tubers can be harvested the first fall after vines die back.
+For larger, potato-like tubers it is suggested to wait 2 full growing seasons before harvest.

 We are unable to ship this product outside the contiguous US or to California.

-All winter orders are for dormant, bare root plants and will be shipped or available for pick up in March-April 2026.
+All Winter ‘25-’26 orders are for dormant, bare root plants and will be shipped or available for pick up in March-April ‘26.

 (Apios americana)